Mask of clown Bondres Cungih – Bali, Indonesia

 the Palm Book, it could be anything as we don’t know much research, was it a teacher offering instruction and used by students?
 Education of Deaf focused on writing as communication.
 But person who wrote this wrote in English – what does the Tamil say?

-Taoist Immortal - Hong Kong
+Taoist Immortal figure - Hong Kong

 Ceramic figure wearing brown robes, holding a parasol.
 Represents Li T'ieh-kuai, one of the eight Taoist immortals, a lame beggar with a crutch who carries a gourd.